bgrissin/storageos_demo/README.md

 Here is the complete doc set from StorageOS - https://docs.storageos.com/docs/introduction/overview

-First create 2 AWS t2.medium instances (I used the amazon AMIs) on AWS,  then create a security group along with an ssh key.  also add an EBS volume to each host (8GB will be fine for a demo)
+First create 2 AWS t2.medium instances (I used the amazon provided free tier AMIs) on AWS,  then create a security group along with an ssh key.
+Also add an EBS volume to each host (8GB will be fine for a demo)

                                         details details details

 ssh into both of your instances and install docker.
-Later we'll create a swarm cluster using the 2 AWS instances you just created.

     $ sudo su -
     $ yum update -y